Aryanism and Religion

 “Belief is a matter for each one to resolve in the light of his own conscience.” – Rudolf Hess

-Aryans are defined not by our metaphysical model of the universe, but by our response to whichever model we perceive, be it theistic, pantheistic, atheistic or otherwise.
-No religion has a monopoly on nobility; as such, there is no reason to expect that all Aryans should agree in their religious preferences.
+Aryans are defined not by our metaphysical model of the universe, but by our moral response to whichever model we perceive, be it theistic, pantheistic, atheistic or otherwise.
+No religion has a monopoly on nobility; as such, there is no reason to expect - much less demand - that all Aryans should agree in their religious preferences.

-Note that we prefer the word “religion” to other words such as “spirituality” or “mysticism” to describe our metaphysical pursuit.
+We prefer the word “religion” to other words such as “faith”, ”spirituality” or “mysticism” to describe our metaphysical pursuit.
 The word “religion” derives from the roots ”re-” + “legere” meaning “to go through again”, in other words to personally reiterate the spiritual journey of the founder, which is precisely what we expect of the genuinely religious.
+It is this that distinguishes the teachings of religion, which are based heavily on the personality and life story of the founder, from the teachings of philosophy, in which only the concepts matter irrespective of who proposed them where and when.
 Rudolf Hess implicitly declared himself a religious Hitlerist when he said: “Be true to Hitler’s spirit!
 Ask in all that you do: What would the Fuehrer do?”
-It is therefore our duty not to discard the word “religion” from our vocabulary, but to reclaim it from its negative present-day associations with ritual, tradition and fundamentalism.
+It is therefore our duty not to discard the word “religion” from our vocabulary, but to reclaim it from its negative present-day misassociations with tradition, ritual and fundamentalism and restore it to its true and simple meaning: emulation of a heroic individual example.
+On this account, and in keeping with the National Socialist emphasis of Fuehrerprinzip, we further recommend limiting the use of the word “religion” to describe only those systems which originate from a single, clearly identified founder.
+Systems which have no single founder offer no opportunity for followers to reiterate the journey of the founder, and therefore are not religions, but merely traditions.

 “Most of the commonly called ‘religious’ customs, practices, prejudices, discussions etc. are not religious at all.” – Savitri Devi

-Aryanism furthermore asserts that an Aryan of any religion has more in common with an Aryan of any other religion than with a non-Aryan of the same religion, and that this commonality should be recognized and manifested as a rapport that supersedes the rapport found within followers of the same religion.
+Aryanism furthermore asserts that an Aryan of any religion has more in common with an Aryan of any other religion than with a non-Aryan of the same religion, and that this commonality - UNITY THROUGH NOBILITY - should be recognized and manifested as a rapport that supersedes religious fellowship.
 People may become involved with a certain religion simply for reasons of accessibility, which will differ depending on their cultural background and current environment, but it is how nobly they express the religion to which they belong that measures the quality of their character, and in turn the degree of their inner similarity.

-Imagine yourself as one of several travellers, each equipped with a map, all trying to find their way through unfamiliar territory to the various destinations of their respective journeys.
-Would you team up with a fellow traveller who is trying to reach the same destination as yourself using a different map, or with one who is using the same map but trying to reach a different destination?
+If we imagine ourselves as travellers, each of us equipped with a map, all trying to find their way through unfamiliar territory to the various destinations of their respective journeys, would we team up with fellow travellers who are trying to reach the same destination as ourselves using a different map, or with those who are using the same map as ourselves but trying to reach a different destination?
 We propose that all of us are headed either to freedom or to slavery, perhaps faster than we imagine.
 Now is not the time to argue over which map is better.
+It may even be that some maps work for some people but not for others.
+The important thing is for people trying to reach the same destination to recognize each other as such, and work together to find the destination.

 Transcendence

 “In the Aryan mind no religion can ever be imagined unless it embodies the conviction that life in some form or other will continue after death.
 As a matter of fact, the Talmud is not a book that lays down principles according to which the individual should prepare for the life to come.
-It only furnishes rules for a practical and convenient life in this world.” – Adolf Hitler
+It only furnishes rules for a practical and convenient life in this world.
+The religious teaching of the Jews is principally a collection of instructions for maintaining the Jewish blood pure and for regulating intercourse between Jews and the rest of the world: that is to say, their relation with non-Jews.
+But the Jewish religious teaching is not concerned with moral problems.
+It is rather concerned with economic problems, and very petty ones at that.” - Adolf Hitler

 Religion can be viewed as an aid for satisfying worldly desires or as a way to be freed from them.
 Non-Aryans, whatever their religion, will continue to pursue the same things they naturally tend to pursue even in absence of religion, such as material abundance and reproductive fecundity, but merely involve religious pyschology and symbolism into their pursuit.
 Aryans, whatever their religion, will concentrate on what is beyond their present existence.